sameer302/Silicon-to-systems/README.md

 **Ready to see what is really inside the black box?**

 **Certification**- To qualify for a certificate, participants have to  complete at least 70% of the course to get a "Certificate of Completion".
-Participants can also choose to complete more than 90% of the course to qualify for "Certificate of Completion".
+Participants can also choose to complete more than 90% of the course to qualify for "Certificate of Excellence".